Jia-Xiu/coalescence_project/16S_analysis/README.md

-# Pipeline: nanopore sequencing raw reads of full length 16S RNA gene
+# Pipeline to analyze raw reads of full length 16S RNA gene
+We got 14.29 M reads of full length 16S RNA gene in pod5 files, which were generated from the FLO-MIN114 flowcell using the SQK-LSK114 kit.

 ## Basecalling
 I used Dorado (v0.6.0) to do base calling.
 We got 17M reads after basecalling by Dorado, with 4M “redundant” simplex have duplex offsprings.
 I used non_redundant.fastq.gz (12M reads) file for further demultiplexing test.